Double-hit separation and dE/dx resolution of a time projection chamber with GEM readout: Experimental setup

 \section{Experimental setup}

-The TPC prototype consists of a light\-/weight field cage, providing an active gaseous volume of \SI{57}{\cm} length and \SI{72}{\cm} diameter, and an end plate which can house up to \num{7} identical readout modules.
+The TPC prototype consists of a light\-/weight field cage, providing an active gaseous volume of \SI{57}{\cm} length and \SI{72}{\cm} diameter, and an end plate which can house up to \num{7} identical readout modules, arranged in three staggered rows.
+Each module covers the sector of and annulus with inner and outer radii of \SIlist{14.3;16}{\cm}, respectively, and an included angle of \ang{\sim 8.4}.
 The prototype has been constructed such that it can be used to test the different readout technologies that are under discussion for use at the ILC\@.
 Details about the construction of the prototype can be found in~\cite{Schade}.
 The construction has been supported by the EUDET and AIDA projects.\footnote{For more information on EUDET and AIDA see \url{https://www.eudet.org/} and \url{https://aida2020.web.cern.ch/aida2020/node/283.html}, respectively.}

 The TPC prototype is operated at the DESY~II Test Beam Facility~\cite{DIENER2019265}, which provides an electron beam with an adjustable momentum between \SI{1}{\GeVperc} and \SI{6}{\GeVperc}.
 The facility hosts a superconducting solenoid magnet (PCMAG)~\cite{pcmag:magnet} that can provide a magnetic field of up to \SI{1}{\tesla}.
 The dimensions of the prototype TPC have been chosen to exactly fit into the solenoid bore.
 Before traversing the TPC, the electron beam has to pass through the magnet, which presents around \SI{20}{\percent} of a radiation length \Xzero.
 A movable stage, specifically constructed for the demands of this type of research, can move the solenoid including the TPC horizontally and vertically perpendicular to the electron beam, and rotate the system relative to the beam around the vertical axis.